 The southern pine beetle is usually about an eighth of an inch long.
 It has a cylindrical body with black to reddish-brown coloring.
 The life cycle consists of the egg, larva, pupa, and adult stages.
 The cycle can last between 26 and 54 days on average.
 They develop faster during the summer months.
-At any given moment, there will be southern pine beetles in each of these stages found within Houston as the generations overlap.
+Consistently, there will be southern pine beetles in each of these stages found within Houston as the generations overlap.

 Females land on a mature tree at a height between 6 and 30 feet.
 After landing, they will bore into the tree’s bark, creating galleries where they mate then lay eggs.
 When the grubs develop, they are legless and yellowish white and will eat the tree’s inner bark.
 During this process, they enlarge the tunnels and as they mature, they go to the tree’s outer bark, where they become pupae.
 Upon reaching adulthood, the southern pine beetles will chew through this bark, leaving a small but obvious exit hole.
 The process of adults leaving the tree can last a long time and in most cases, they will simply move to a nearby tree.
 The problem for Houston homeowners is that when an adult finds a new host tree and is successful, they create a chemical scent to attract other beetles, leading to a potentially large infestation.